 - two fast-flow nipples with 9 holes for 9+ months

-Nanobebe pacifiers have a careful, one-piece silicone design that parents say their babies love.
-These silicone pacis (which come in a 2 pack) are intended for babies 0 to 3 months, and are BPA- and phthalate-free.
+Nanobébé pacifiers have a careful, one-piece silicone design that parents say their babies love.
+These silicone pacis (which come in a 2-pack) are intended for babies 0 to 3 months, and are BPA- and phthalate-free.

-Ruvalino Diaper Bag Backpack
+Ruvalino Multifunction Travel Backpack

-When it comes to a diaper bag, function is always more important than fashion — although it’s always nice when you can have both!
+Most parents agree, however, that function is always more important than fashion — although it’s always nice when you can have both.
 This cute diaper bag from Ruvalino offers plenty of storage at half the price of some other diaper bag brands on the market today.

-It has 16 pockets, 2 zipper closure compartments, insulated bottle pockets, a laptop pocket, a changing pad, and an extra wide opening that makes accessing everything inside that much easier.
+It has 16 pockets, two zipper closure compartments, insulated bottle pockets, a laptop pocket, a changing pad, and an extra-wide opening that makes accessing everything inside that much easier.

 JOOVY Nook High Chair

-This chair has all the bells and whistles new parents are looking for, including a removable swing-open tray, 4 adjustable seating positions, a tray insert that you can remove easily for washing (or even pop in the dishwasher!), and nonscratch floor pads.
+This chair has all the bells and whistles new parents are looking for, including a removable swing-open tray, four adjustable seating positions, a tray insert that you can remove easily for washing (or even pop in the dishwasher!), and nonscratch floor pads.

-And, not only is it a great all-around high chair, but it’s particularly useful for travel since it folds up nicely and has a handle for easy carrying.
+And, not only is it a great all-around high chair, but it’s also particularly useful for travel since it folds up nicely and has a handle for easy carrying.

-The First Years Sure Comfort Deluxe Newborn to Toddler Tub
+The First Years Sure Comfort Deluxe Newborn to Toddler Tub with Sling

 An infant tub is a necessity, especially during those first few months.
-But you don’t have to splurge on a tricked-out tub with high-tech features like temperature control — this one from The First Years does the job and can typically be bought for under $20.
+But you don’t have to splurge on a tricked-out tub with high-tech features that can run you close to $100.